1jour1vin

 Wine rated (2024 guide) 16,5+/20

-Medium ruby color, bright and translucent.
-The nose and palate are less intensely fruity than the Fleuries we have just tasted.
-Nevertheless, there are plenty of floral aromas; it is quite high-toned with medium body.
-It is a lovely, flavorful style and the alcohol seems quite warm.
-It is balanced by fresh acidity and lots of spice.
+A medium-intensity, bright, translucent ruby color.
+The nose and palate are less intensely fruity than the Fleuries we just tasted.
+Nevertheless, there are plenty of floral aromas; it’s quite aromatic with a medium body.
+It’s a lovely, flavorful style, and the alcohol feels quite warm.
+It’s balanced by fresh acidity and plenty of spice.

 James Suckling